Dr. Mary McDonald

 Offered by the Writing Center and the Michael Schwartz Library, this writing club is meant to help graduate students and faculty improve their academic writing productivity.
 Each week we will send a short video and provide resources and advice related to an academic writing topic, and we'll have a synchronous Zoom meeting to review the topic.
 At least 30 minutes of the meeting time will be set aside for quiet writing to keep you on track!
 This summer the weekly 5-minute videos will concern content from Becoming an Academic Writer by Patricia Goodson.
 You don’t need to have read the book to participate, but it will guide our discussions.

-Meetings will occur in Zoom from 3 - 4pm on Wednesdays beginning May 10th and ending August 16th.
+Meetings will occur in Zoom from 3 - 4pm on Wednesdays and Fridays from 12 - 1pm (feel free to pick the weekly time that works for you or attend both!) beginning January 24th and ending May 3rd.

 Filling out the sign-up form does not obligate you to participate or attend every meeting; it merely puts you on our reminder email list and provides access to the Zoom link each week.
 Please feel free to share with classmates who would like to make some progress on publishing!